Are you working on a CV right now and are not sure what to include? Do you need some inspiration for what makes a great CV?

 4. Work experience

-In a market where experience matters more than papers, our professional CV writers agree that this is the most important section in a CV.
-This sections should include positions that you have held that are relevant, responsibilities and achievements.
+In a market where experience matters more than papers, this is the most important section in a CV.
+This sections should include positions that you have held that are relevant, the responsibilities you had and achievements made.

 5. Trainings and Workshops attended